Romain-Thomas-Shef/STON/docs/source/analysis_window.rst

 ^^^^^^^^^^^^^^^^^^

 It might be useful, if you want the smallest regions to not be identified, to use a gaussian filter in the image.
-The spinbox next to the button *Gaussian filtering* allows you to choose the sigme of the filter.
+The spinbox next to the button *Gaussian filtering* allows you to choose the sigma of the filter.
-When hitting the button, the filter will be applied to the displayed window:

 .. figure:: images/Analysis/gaussian.jpg
     :width: 900